 - 3 oz dried black trumpets

 - 1 qt strong homemade meat stock, like rabbit or chicken, plus a little extra for cooking the carrots

 - Bouquet garni wrap these in cheesecloth and tie closed 5 sprigs of thyme, 10 black peppercorns, 1 bay leaf, and a clove of garlic

 - Cooking oil like grapeseed, or animal fat, like duck fat-a few tablespoons

 - Kosher salt and pepper

-To cook the carrots, heat a tablespoon of fat in a wide saute pan until hot, then add the carrots and season with salt and pepper.
-Place the pan in a preheated 375 degree oven and cook until just tender, about 5 minutes.
+- Heat a tablespoon of fat in a wide saute pan until hot, then add the carrots and season with salt and pepper.
+Place the pan in a preheated 375 degree oven and cook until just tender, about 10 minutes.
 Before you plate them, add a little knob of butter and toss to coat.

 Plating the dish

 - Reheat the rabbit legs in the pureed trumpet sauce, double check the seasoning of the sauce, and make sure it's at least thick enough to coat the back of a spoon, if not more.
 The sauce can also be thickened by whisking in cold unsalted butter and heating.

 - Put the carrots down on preheated dinner plates, top each pile of carrots with two rabbit legs, crossing the bones at 12 o'clock, nap with additional sauce, garnish with the chives and serve immediately.